UNICORE-EU/unicore-docs/source/howto-singlecluster.rst

 --------

-This How-To covers in detail the steps required to install a minimal set of UNICORE services for a single HPC cluster.
+This How-To covers in detail the steps required to install a minimal set of UNICORE services for a single HPC cluster that is running Slurm.

 The following steps will be described: